Dr. Joyce Ashamalla

 Tomatoes – A toxic substance called solanine can be found in green tomatoes.
 Most ripe tomatoes don’t contain enough solanine to be harmful, but nearly all veterinarians suggest that you avoid giving tomatoes to your dog.
 Also, if you do grow tomatoes, be sure that your dog does not eat their leaves and stems either.

 Who would have known that fruits and vegetables are good for dogs?
-Turns out the foods that our mom kept telling us to eat also have many of the same health benefits for our four legged friends.
-Whether they’re made from vegetables or fruits, healthy homemade dog treats are fun to make and good for the tail waggers in our lives!
+Turns out the that our mom was right.
+The same foods that are healthy for us are equally as healthy for our four legged friends.
+A fun way to incorporate fruits and veggies into your dog’s diet is by making homemade dog treats.
+Healthy homemade dog treats are fun to make and good for the tail waggers in our lives!